mistic100/tinygradient/README.md

 ### Initialize gradient

-The `tinygradient` constructor takes a list or an array of colors steps.
+The `tinygradient` constructor takes a list or an array of colors stops.

 ```javascript
 // using varargs